 In the absence of additional public transport capacity, the transport network serving Fishermans Bend would become increasingly congested, limiting the site’s potential as a location for residential and employment development.
 Increasing public transport capacity to the area would address a significant emerging capacity shortfall, and enable full development of the site, with nationally significant benefits to productivity.

-A high-capacity rapid transport link connecting Fishermans Bend with the Melbourne CBD.
+This initiative proposes a high-capacity rapid transport link connecting Fishermans Bend with the Melbourne CBD.
 This could be an extension of Melbourne’s tram/light rail network, or an alternative solution.

 Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework).